 The visualisation above shows what type of COVID-19 related travel measures regions have been implemented over time.
 There are important differences in terms of timing and severity of measures.
 For instance, Central and West Africa and East and Horn of Africa have seen the sharpest shift from restrictions (passenger bans, suspended air traffic) to conditions (medical measures, passenger tracking systems).
-On the other hand, Asia and the Pacific has kept an overall more consistent presence of entry restrictions on international air flights, as well as steady levels of C/T/As issuing entry conditions such as medical measures, passenger tracking systems and document changes relating to visa requirements.
+On the other hand, Asia and the Pacific has kept an overall more consistent presence of entry restrictions on international air flights, as well as steady levels of C/T/As issuing entry conditions such as medical measures, passenger tracking systems and document changes relating to visa requirements.1

 Since the onset of the Omicron variant, the European Economic Area has been the region where the most entry restrictions and conditions have been removed.
-Currently, it is the region that has the highest number of C/T/As that have removed all COVID-19 related travel measures (30).
+Currently, it is the region that has the highest number of C/T/As that have removed all COVID-19 related travel measures (30) followed by Central and North America and the Caribbean (23).
 These regional differences over time reflect the dissimilar evolution of the COVID-19 pandemic in different geographical areas.